DavaughnHoots/energy-audit-tool-backend/README.md

 ### Understanding the Inputs

-To effectively utilize the Energy Audit Tool, it's crucial to understand each input parameter and its impact on energy consumption calculations.
+Understanding each input parameter and its impact on energy consumption calculations is crucial to effectively using the Energy Audit Tool.

 #### Power Consumption (P)